anatman-org/prime/README.txt

-it was hard after my mother died and i dreamed of getting out of the class my father was in ... the best thing seemed if i could get into cat2
+it was hard after my mother died and i dreamed of getting out of the class my father was in ... the best thing seemed if i could get into Second

 because those kids don't like with their parents"